-In the Sixth Form we run relatively small classes at AS level in Year 12 and A level in Year 13.
-Which courses run will depend on popularity and we currently have AS courses in French and German and A level courses in French, German and Spanish.
+In the Sixth Form we run relatively small classes at A level and currently have courses in French, German and Spanish.

 For more information about each key stage, please click on each of the sections below.

 Key Stage 3 (Years 7, 8, 9)

 French and German - Year 7 students begin their National Curriculum study of one of these languages in mixed ability groups.
 They cover a number of topics during the year including personal identification and home.
 Grammatical structures are taught formally within the context of these topics.
 Lessons contain a wide variety of activities, including the use of IT to develop their skills in listening, speaking, reading and writing.

-In Year 9, students continue their National Curriculum studies of MFL in mixed-ability groups of students who have had three and six periods in Year 8.
+In Year 9 students continue their National Curriculum studies of MFL in mixed-ability groups of students who have had three and six periods in Year 8.
 They develop their skills in listening, speaking, reading and writing through topics such as travelling, holidays and free time.
 Grammar is formally taught and reinforced through these topic areas.
-Lessons contain a wide variety of activities, to present new language and embed understanding.
+Lessons contain a wide variety of activities, to present new language and develop linguistic and cultural awareness.

 Key Stage 4 (Years 10, 11)

 French / German / Spanish

-The first term of year 12 is partly spent consolidating GCSE knowledge.
-Grammar is revised thoroughly so that the student is well prepared to progress quickly and they will significantly broaden their vocabulary as they study the topic areas.
-Much of each lesson is conducted in German and the student will get plenty of opportunity to practice speaking through pair work, group work and class debate.
+The first term of Year 12 is partly spent consolidating GCSE knowledge.
+Grammar is revised thoroughly so that students are well prepared to progress quickly.
+They significantly broaden their vocabulary through study of the topic areas and regular testing.
+Much of each lesson is conducted in the target language and the students will get plenty of opportunity to practice speaking through pair work, group work and class debate.
 Students use authentic materials and access resources on the internet for research and individual study.
 Each fortnight there is an assessment period where students complete exam-style tasks under test conditions, providing valuable feedback for students and staff.

 For more information about this subject at KS5, please click here to view the relevant subject leaflet at the bottom of the page.